 The Kiganda culture bestows different strains of leadership both of the private and public variety, thus we engage with the youth and equip them with the skills for critical thinking, effective communication and Obuntubulamu.
 Youth are then assigned to a mentor who helps to hone these skills.

-The Foundation with support from the Ford Foundation has trained and mentored 160 youth in leadership, civic engagement and networking.
+With support from the Ford Foundation, the Nnabagereka Development Foundation has trained and mentored 160 youth in leadership, civic engagement and networking.
 Twenty Four (24) clan and county chiefs have been trained in mentoring young people.